-You pay National Insurance contributions to build up your entitlement to certain state benefits, including the State Pension.
+You pay National Insurance contributions to qualify for certain benefits and the State Pension.

-- an employee earning above £149 a week
+- an employee earning more than £242 per week from one job

-- self employed and making a profit over £5,725 a year (unless you get an exception)
+- self-employed and making a profit of more than £12,570 a year

 When you stop paying